Murghab

 Rangkul and Shorkul Alpine lakes

-If you still have some time in Murhab, take a half-day excursion to Rang-Kul and the neighboring Shor-Kul lakes.
+If you still have some time in Murhab, take a half-day excursion to Rang-Kul and the neighboring Shor-Kul lake.
 Those lakes are situated 45 km from Murghab at the height of 3754 m above sea level in the most eastern part of Tajikistan.
 The lakes are surrounded by amazing mountain desert scenery.
 The lakes are fed by the melting glaciers.
 Further east from the lakes, sits the Rangkul settlement.
 However, the village is sometimes inaccessible due to the security issues with the border of China.
+Depending on the season, the lakes are a good place to spot some mountainous birds.

 Shakhty Cave Drawings